 Diana invites Minerva to dinner because she’s pathetic, (you go girl!).
 Friendship is established and then they go their separate ways for the night.
 At that point, Minerva is almost raped by a drunk in the park but naturally, Diana saves her.
 Minerva goes home and casually wishes that she was like Diana.
 Dun.
 Dun.
 Dun.

 In the morning we meet the real antagonist, Max Lord, and despite the hype surrounding the movie this guy doesn’t appear to be a Donald Trump clone at all (or at least that wasn’t the vibe I got).
 He’s more like Carlton Sheets or Tom Vu.
-An Eighties infomercial guy who will tell the secret of getting rich quick if you give him lots of money.
-(Personal note: I worked out their secret pretty early).
+An Eighties infomercial guy who will tell the secret of getting rich quick, if you give him lots of money.
+(Personal note: I worked out their secret pretty early on).
 However, instead of zero money down real estate, Max Lord does oil.
-Which honestly, I don’t remember anybody doing that in the 80s but moving on.
+Which I honestly don’t remember anybody doing that in the 80s but moving on.
 Anyway, it was Lord that had been trying to buy the Monkey’s Paw.
 And now he has discovered that Doctor Minerva has it.
 So, he invites her out on the town in order to steal it.

 The audience discovers that Max Lord is a total fraud when we get to his office and it’s almost entirely empty.
 This is confirmed when Simon Stagg shows up… Whoa wait a minute, Simon Stagg is in this!?
 Is this about to get good?
 Are we going to see Metamorpho?
 What about his henchman, Java?